davekrh/ocp310_for_operations/05-lesson-create_inventory.md

 Please carefully examine `/etc/ansible/hosts` to ensure everything appears correct.

-At this point, we are ready to validate our setup and install OpenShift.
+At this point, you are ready to validate our setup and install OpenShift.

 [Lesson Six: Installing the OpenShift Cluster](06-lesson-install_cluster.md)